 Phonetic pronunciation: what is ain good museaum hier in de buurt

 Let's end this list on a cultural high (see what we did there?).
-In all honesty, Amsterdam has a bunch of the best museums in the world, so you'd be a fool not to check out the Van Gogh Museum, Rijksmuseum and Anne Frank House.
+In all honesty, the Netherlands has a bunch of the best museums in the world, so you'd be a fool not to check out the Van Gogh Museum, Rijksmuseum and Anne Frank House.
 And that's just for starters...